cerndb/flume-ng-audit-db/developers-manual.md

 ## Monitor agent with JMX metrics

-In the script which set the environment variables of the agent, it need to be addded:
+In the script which sets the environment variables of the agent (/etc/flume-ng/db-flume-agent/conf/flume-env.sh), the following line need to be added:

 `
 export JAVA_OPTS=$JAVA_OPTS"-Dcom.sun.management.jmxremote -Dcom.sun.management.jmxremote.port=7778 -Dcom.sun.management.jmxremote.authenticate=false -Dcom.sun.management.jmxremote.ssl=false"
 `

-To open the port temporally in order to monitor remotelly:
+Once added, agent needs to be restated (as root):

 `
+service db-flume-agent restart
+`

+To open the port temporally in order to monitor it remotely:

+`
 ssh -D 7700 <user>@<machine>.cern.ch
 `

-* <machine>: machine where the agent is running
+* \<machine\>: machine where the agent is running
-* <user>: ser that is able to ssh the machine
+* \<user\>: user that is able to ssh the machine

 Finally using jconsole you can monitor the process with: